ishikagoyal02/SOLVE-DSA-WITH-ME/README.md

 ### Getting Started
 1. Fork the repository.<br>
+2. Clone the repository in your System.<br>
-2. Create a new branch for your contribution.<br>
+3. Create a new branch for your contribution.<br>
-3. Make your changes and test them locally.<br>
+4. Make your changes and test them locally.<br>
-4. Push your changes to your fork.<br>
+5. Push your changes to your fork.<br>
-5. Open a pull request (PR) with a clear description of your changes and their purpose<br>
+6. Open a pull request (PR) with a clear description of your changes and their purpose<br>

 ### Topics